Approximately only 45% glass waste gets recycled in India every year.

 If, however, ceramic contaminants do pass through the various screens together with the glass cullet, the quality of the recycled glass will be affected.
 Ceramic contaminants in glass can lead to structural defects.

-Glass cullet does not necessarily match the desired color for the end product.
-Therefore, to produce recycled glass of the desired color, the glass cullet needs to undergo glass de-colorizing in the glass recycle process, followed by dyeing.
+The glass cullet does not necessarily match the desired colour of the end product.
+Therefore, to produce recycled glass of the desired colour, the glass cullet must undergo glass decolourising in the glass recycling process, followed by dyeing.

-The de-colorizing process involves oxidizing the melted glass cullet.
+The decolourising process involves oxidising the melted glass cullet.

-Some of the most commonly used coloring agents for dyeing of recycled glass include:
+Some of the most commonly used colouring agents for dyeing of recycled glass include:

 – Borax